What Is Hospitality Management? Career Opportunities in Canada

 How long does it take to develop career path in hospitality industry?

-It depends on the job level and sector students are focusing on.
-Becoming a worker in hospitality industry can take anywhere from 3 months to 4 years.
-A Bachelor’s degree takes 3-4 years, a diploma or certificate takes 7 months to 2 years, and intensive boot camps or online courses can take 3 months to 2 years.
+That depends on which jobs students are aiming at, and to which level.
+You can become a worker in the hospitality industry from 3 months to 4 years.
+A Bachelor’s degree generally requires 3 – 4 years, short course or diploma or certificate requires 7 months to 2 years, Boot camps or online courses may take 3 months to 2 years.

 Latest News